Murihiku Regeneration Structure

 Tenure

-Murihiku Regeneration is operating to support the transition planning for the Tiwai closure out to December 2024.
+Murihiku Regeneration is operating to support regional development opportunities out to 2030.
 It currently has seven key priorities and a focus on ensuring there is a cohesive transition.